kahole/edamagit/CONTRIBUTING.md

   npm ci
   ```

-  (This requires the Node and npm are already installed)
+  (This requires the Node and npm are already installed.
+Node 22 or newer is required by the
+  test tooling.)

 - Start VS Code
 - Use "Open folder" to open the folder containing the checkout